Feras-T/Robot-Arm/README.md

 # Robot-Arm
-You should see Video First
+You should see video first